noloader/cryptopp-autotools/README.md

 The purpose of Crypto++ Autotools is three-fold:

-1. better support Linux distributions, like Debain, Fedora, Gentoo and openSUSE
+1. better support Linux distributions, like Debain, Fedora and openSUSE
 2. supplement the GNUmakefile which is reaching its limits with repsect to GNUmake-based configuration
 3. utilize compiler feature probes that produce better results on ARM, MIPS and Power8 architectures